 I spent most of my "film days" shooting with medium format.
 It always felt right to me.
 Loved the size, feel in my hands, and most importantly, the QUALITY.

 When digital came out, I was worried, that the quality would diminish.
 I've always based my photographs on sharp, flawless imagery.
 The Phase One system has always been second to none.
 I'm so excited about shooting medium format again!
 The file quality is actually "too good".
 Sometimes I can't believe I'm looking at a real photograph.
 But, if you can shoot with the best, why not?
 The lenses are tack sharp, and the selection is more than adequate for any working photographer.
 Whenever I have a job that requires the finest quality available, I will always shoot medium format, and shoot Phase One.
-The new IQ250 is really the new standard, with the incredible file size, amazing 14 f-stop dynamic range, why choose anything else!
+The new IQ250 is really the new standard, with the incredible file size and amazing 14 f-stops dynamic range, why choose anything else!
 It's simply the BEST.